Industrial Hemp Profile

 One of the fastest growing markets for hemp seed oil is health care products.
 The significant amounts of EFA in hemp oil makes it an ideal topical ingredient in lotions, lip balms, conditioners, shampoos, soaps and shaving products.
 Hemp oil can also be used as cooking oil and in salad dressings, spreads and dips.

 Hemp seed contains 30 percent of its weight in EFA-rich oil, providing an ideal combination of omega 3 and omega 6 for long-term use.
-Hemp seed oil may have potential health benefits for diabetes, cancer, lupus, asthma, rheumatoid arthritis, depression and hypertension.
+As a healthier alternative to oils containing more saturated fats hemp seed oil may have potential health benefits for diabetes, cancer, lupus, asthma, rheumatoid arthritis, depression and hypertension.

 Experts indicate that production costs can be lowered by cultivating hemp as a dual-purpose crop, using both the grain and fiber of each plant.
 Of the 27 varieties legally authorized for cultivation in Canada in 2007, certain varieties were best suited for fiber production, others produced significant amounts of grain and some produced a dual harvest of grain and fiber.